By: Mrs. Myra Menguito, Mother of Paola, Joaquin, Tanya of Kumon Countryside (Pasig) Center

 I learned how vital it is for me and my husband to place prime value on learning and studying through diligence and hard work.
 We try our best to build a home environment where a love of books or anything printed is nurtured.
 I also learned the following with regards to my children and their Kumon study:

 - Realizing the importance of consistency.
-For instance, consistently reminding my children accomplish their worksheets and academic requirements.
+For instance, consistently remind my children to accomplish their worksheets and academic requirements.

 - Relating to my children how patience and comprehension are actually helping them in studying and fulfilling their academic requirements.

-- Explaining to my children that the effort and patience they exert in every page of their worksheets will benefit them as students and persons.
+- Explaining to my children that the effort and patience they exert on every page of their worksheets will benefit them as students and persons.

 Lastly, I learned how Kumon is a commitment: it is a commitment to always desire learning and love learning itself, and not merely a commitment in the accomplishment of the worksheets.
 We continuously see how this same commitment leads them to discover their gifts from the Lord.
 I am deeply thankful to God for everything.
 All these are His.
 All these are not by my efforts as a parent, but by His amazing grace.